VCCE/VCC/docs/UserGuide.md

 with the VCC project.

 <div style="page-break-after: always;"></div>
+---
 <h2 align="center">Credits</h2>

-Bill Pierce wrote the following to thank those involved in this project:

- First and foremost, I would like to thank Joseph Forgeone, the original author of the VCC Color Computer 3 emulator.
+First and foremost, Joseph Forgeone, the original author of the VCC Color Computer 3 emulator.
 Without all his hard work, this wonderful emulator would have never come about.

- I would like to thank Robert Gault for his contribution of the "RGBDOS" implementation and all the testing and suggestions during Joseph's development of VCC.
+Robert Gault for his contribution of the "RGBDOS" implementation and all the testing and suggestions during Joseph's development of VCC.
 Robert has contributed more to the Coco Community than anyone could know.

- I would like to thank Aaron Wolfe and David Ladd for the addition of the "Becker Port" for using VCC with DriveWire4.
+Aaron Wolfe and David Ladd for the addition of the "Becker Port" for using VCC with DriveWire4.
 This has allowed VCC to communicate to the outside world and has opened many doors that were closed before.

- I would like to thank Gary Colbourn for his work in converting Joseph's Visual Studio 6 C++ code to compile in Visual Studio 2015 Community Edition.
+Gary Colbourn for his work in converting Joseph's Visual Studio 6 C++ code to compile in Visual Studio 2015 Community Edition.

- I would like to thank Wes Gale for his bug hunting and squashing during the initial release of VCC to open source.
+Wes Gale for his bug hunting and squashing during the initial release of VCC to open source.

- I would like to thank Walter Zambotti for his contribution in fixing the HD6309 CPU to function properly and adding in the missing instructions.
-Also for allowing us to use his "2nd Hard Drive" code.
+Walter Zambotti for his contribution in fixing the HD6309 CPU to function properly and adding in the missing instructions.
+Also for inspiring us to add a second hard drive.

- I would like to thank David Johnson for an extensive proofreading of the VCC manual and pointing out MANY typos for me.
+David Johnson for an extensive proofreading of the VCC manual and pointing out MANY typos for me.

- I would like to thank Mike Rojas for his great work on the VCC Debugger.
-This one has been a long time coming and I hope it will get even better in the future.
+Mike Rojas for his great work on the VCC Debugger.
+This one has been a long time coming and we hope it will get even better in the future.

- I would especially like to thank James Ross, James Rye, Peter Westburg (R.I.P.), EJ, Jaquay, and Trey Tomes for their endless work on the enhancements and bug fixes of the last couple of releases.
-Without them, I would not be making this release.
+Especially James Ross, James Rye, Peter Westburg (R.I.P.), Ed Jaquay, and Trey Tomes for their endless work on the enhancements and bug fixes of the last couple of releases.
+Without them, we would not be making this release.

- Last but not least, I would like to thank everyone in the Coco Community as the help and support of the Coco Community is what has kept the interest in the Color Computer going strong and made VCC possible in the first place!
+Last but not least, everyone in the Coco Community as the help and support of the Coco Community is what has kept the interest in the Color Computer going strong and made VCC possible in the first place!

 Let's make VCC the BEST Color Computer 3 emulator ever!
-(In my opinion, it already IS!)  - Bill Pierce
+(In our opinion, it already IS!)

 VCC is maintained by the VCCE Open Source Project Team: